 To me, this fashion mistake is more of a comfort issue than anything else: Aren’t people who wear shorts on the plane freezing?
 Plane cabins are typically chilly, so covering up at least to the shins is a good idea.
 It might be hot outside the airport, but being comfortable on the plane should take priority, especially for long flights.
-Relaxed pants that breathe but will still cover you, like Everlane’s GoWeave Easy Pant, which are as unrestrictive as shorts.
+Try relaxed pants that breathe but will still cover you, like Everlane’s GoWeave Easy Pant, which are as unrestrictive as shorts.

 To airlines, however, shorts are sometimes a modesty issue.
 There have been instances of women being told to cover up or change into pants before getting on the plane.
-“The gate and on board crew discussed the customer’s clothing and determined that the burlesque shorts may offend other families on the flight,” JetBlue said in 2016 of asking a customer to change out of her shorts before her flight.
+“The gate and onboard crew discussed the customer’s clothing and determined that the burlesque shorts may offend other families on the flight,” JetBlue said in 2016 of asking a customer to change out of her shorts before her flight.
 “While the customer was not denied boarding, the crew members politely asked if she could change.”

 It’s hard to imagine a man being asked to change his shorts, unless maybe he was traveling in first or business class—but maybe a no-shorts dress code across the board would be appropriate for plane travel.

 Women visiting the Middle East are typically expected to be moderately covered, from their knees up to their shoulders.
-If you’re visiting during warmer weather then opt for light material, like linen pants you can dress up.
+If you’re visiting during warmer weather, opt for light material, like linen pants you can dress up.
 A pashmina scarf is also a must-have to cover up before entering religious sites that might not allow you in otherwise.
 It’s a fashion mistake that could definitely ruin your sightseeing plans.

 But it’s important to note that there are plenty of countries across the globe that also scrutinize certain types of revealing clothing.
 Buddhist cultures as well as Buddhist and Hindu temples and Christian churches typically expect women to cover up, and the shorter shorts that are widely accepted in the U.S. might not be a good idea in more traditional and/or religious parts of Europe, South America, Africa, and beyond.